Pin It

 Copycat Cheesecake Factory Chicken Madeira

-Make Cheesecake Factory's chicken Madeira at home for $9 — mushrooms, Madeira wine sauce, and melted cheese for half the price.
+Make Cheesecake Factory's Chicken Madeira at home for about $7–8 per serving — pan-seared chicken in a glossy Madeira wine and mushroom sauce, topped with asparagus and melted mozzarella.
+Tastes like the $28 original.

 Medium Prep: 15 min Cook: 30 min Total: 45 min4 servings ~$4.50/serving